 We’ve all experienced takeoffs and landings from your (ever-shrinking) seat, gazing out the side window, but what does it look like to see out the front windscreen?
 The people who know have either three or four stripes on their uniform and years of intense pilot training and licenses to allow them to sit in the only two seats that can experience this.

-I had a rare opportunity to visit Delta’s corporate campus and fly a $320M Boeing 777-200LR around for a bit.
+I was invited to visit Delta’s corporate campus to tour their operations and customer center and to fly a $320M Boeing 777-200LR around for a bit.
 Last I checked, I didn’t have my pilots license, and I’m pretty sure some rules forbid unlicensed people from taking a commercial jetliner for a ride, so Delta gave me the next best thing; the left seat in their full-size, multi-axis, super-duper, mega-cool Boeing 777-200LR simulator – the same one that pilots train on.

 Is this your captain speaking?